 Down in the Pit

 About a year ago, when I first found out about some of my husband’s infidelity I felt a lot of things.
 The most overwhelming, though, was the feeling that there was something wrong with me.
 That I was unlovable.
 I will go into my childhood more at some point, but all you need to know right now is that much of what happened to me caused me to feel as if I was unloved.
 I would often wonder if I had been better; if I had done things that were more pleasing, would things have turned out differently?
 When I got married I resolved to pour all of myself into our marriage.
 To give it my very best and to love with my whole heart so I would never have to wonder, “what if I had just…” And still, it wasn’t enough.

 I would sit and wonder, “What is it?
 What is it that’s missing in me that causes the people who are supposed to love me to go another way?
 What is it that makes them all choose other things?
 Why isn’t my heart worth protecting?”

 And then that line of thinking would turn into questions about God.
-I would think, “The Bible says that God is like a good father who would never give the child that He loves something bad when she was asking for something good.
-That He would never give them a stone when they asked for bread, for instance.”
+I would think, “The Bible says God is like a good father who would never give the child He loves something bad when she was asking for something good.
+He would never give her a stone when she asked for bread, for instance.”
 I would think, “I’ve spent so much time asking God for a healthy marriage that honors Him and brings glory to Him…it sort of feels like He’s giving me a stone!
-Maybe He doesn’t really love me, maybe I’m not the child he loves.
-Maybe, I’m so messed up, so unlovable that even God can’t love me!”
+Maybe He doesn’t really love me.
+Perhaps, I’m not the child he loves.
+What if, I’m so messed up, so unlovable that even God can’t love me?”